ppresto/hcp_consul/aws_network/README.md

 # AWS VPC + Transit Gateway

-Configuration in this directory creates AWS Transit Gateway, attach VPC to it and share it with other AWS principals using [Resource Access Manager (RAM)](https://aws.amazon.com/ram/).
+Configuration in this directory creates the AWS VPC, Transit Gateway, TGW attachements and shares it with other AWS principals using [Resource Access Manager (RAM)](https://aws.amazon.com/ram/).
+An SSH Bastion host is provisioned in a public subnet with external access and all security groups, routes, and services running to connect it to HCP Consul.

 ## Notes
 An SSH Bastion host was created in the public subnet with rules allowing ssh to private subnets for troubleshooting.